bocoup/roost-boston-2012/testing/FF-NOTES.md

   - integration tests are slow
   - they don't help with design
   - really just smoke tests
+  - [demo integration tests]

 ## what is a unit test?

 - a test simply determines whether something is true
 - myUnit.js -- a stupid simple test framework
-  - everything else is just sugar!
+  - anything fancier is just sugar!
 - a test for fizzbuzz
 - refactoring!